Acute arterial occlusion - kidney

 - You feel sudden, severe pain in the back, flank, or abdomen.

 Get emergency medical help right away if you have symptoms of arterial occlusion and have only one working kidney.

 In many cases, the disorder is not preventable.
 The most important way to reduce your risk is to stop smoking.

 People at risk for developing blood clots may need to take anti-clotting medicines.
 Taking steps to control diseases related to atherosclerosis (hardening of the arteries) may reduce your risk.

 DuBose TD Jr, Santos RM.
 Vascular disorders of the kidney.
 In: Goldman L, Schafer AI, eds.
 Goldman's Cecil Medicine.
-24th ed.
-Philadelphia, PA: Saunders Elsevier; 2011:chap 127
+25th ed.
+Philadelphia, PA: Elsevier Saunders; 2016:chap 125.

-- Melissa B Bleicher, MD, Division of Renal, Electrolyte, and Hypertension, Hospital of the University of Pennsylvania, Philadelphia, PA.
+- Charles Silberberg, DO, Private Practice specializing in nephrology, affiliated with New York Medical College, Division of Nephrology, Valhalla, NY.
 Review provided by VeriMed Healthcare Network.
-Also reviewed by David Zieve, MD, MHA, Bethanne Black, and the A.D.A.M.
+Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.